Tramadol: 7 things you should know

 - May not be suitable for some people including those with a history of depression or prone to addiction.
 Tramadol may increase the risk of suicidal thoughts or behaviors.

-- Tramadol may not be appropriate for people at risk for respiratory depression, with head trauma, increased intracranial pressure, or with an acute abdominal disease.
+- Tramadol may not be appropriate for people at risk for respiratory depression, head trauma, increased intracranial pressure, or acute abdominal disease.

-- The dosage of tramadol may require adjusting in liver or kidney disease.
+- The dosage of tramadol may require adjusting for liver or kidney disease.

-- Tramadol may interact with a number of other drugs including antidepressants, antipsychotics, St John's Wort, bupropion, triptans, or other drugs that are metabolized by CYP 2D6 or CYP3A4 hepatic enzymes.
+- Tramadol may interact with several other drugs including antidepressants, antipsychotics, St John's Wort, bupropion, triptans, or other drugs that are metabolized by CYP 2D6 or CYP3A4 hepatic enzymes.

 - Interaction or overdosage may cause serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity, and stomach symptoms (including nausea, vomiting, and diarrhea).